mohaShire12/SOC-Analyst-Home-Lab-/README.md

 ## About Me

-I am a technology professional with more than 10 years of experience spanning Technical Support, Computer Education, Data Analysis, and Cybersecurity.
-Throughout my career, I have helped organizations and students leverage technology to solve problems, improve operations, and make data-driven decisions.
+I am an IT and cybersecurity professional with over 10 years of experience across technical support, computer education, data analytics, and cybersecurity.
+I have a strong track record of helping organizations and learners use technology to solve problems, improve operations, and make data-driven decisions.

-My professional journey began in IT support and computer education, where I gained extensive experience troubleshooting systems, managing computer laboratories, supporting users, and teaching technology-related subjects.
-I later transitioned into data analytics, developing expertise in data collection, analysis, visualization, business intelligence, and reporting using tools such as SQL, Python, Excel, Tableau, and Power BI.
+I started my career in IT support and computer education, where I developed hands-on experience in system troubleshooting, computer lab administration, and teaching ICT-related subjects.
+I later transitioned into data analytics, building expertise in SQL, Python, Excel, Tableau, and Power BI for data cleaning, visualization, and business intelligence reporting.

-Today, I specialize in cybersecurity with a strong focus on Security Operations Center (SOC) operations, threat detection, incident response, threat hunting, digital forensics, and security automation.
-I have built multiple enterprise-style SOC lab environments utilizing Active Directory, Splunk, Wazuh, Sysmon, pfSense, Security Onion, and various attack simulation platforms to gain practical experience in detecting and investigating cyber threats.
+Currently, I specialize in cybersecurity and Security Operations Center (SOC) operations, focusing on threat detection, incident response, threat hunting, and digital forensics.
+I have built and worked with SOC lab environments using tools such as Splunk, Wazuh, Sysmon, Active Directory, pfSense, and Security Onion to simulate and investigate real-world cyber threats.

-My unique combination of experience in education, technical support, data analytics, and cybersecurity enables me to approach security challenges from both technical and analytical perspectives while maintaining strong communication and problem-solving skills.
+In addition, I have foundational experience in AWS cloud security and cloud-based monitoring, including working with AWS services for logging, security monitoring, and incident detection.
+I continue to expand my cloud security skills alongside SOC engineering practices.

-I am actively pursuing opportunities as a SOC Analyst, Cybersecurity Analyst, Threat Detection Analyst, or Blue Team Security Professional where I can contribute my diverse technology background and continue advancing my cybersecurity expertise.
+My combined experience in IT, data analytics, cybersecurity, and cloud technologies allows me to approach security challenges from both analytical and technical perspectives.

 ---

 ## Objective

-To leverage my extensive technology background, cybersecurity education, SOC laboratory experience, and hands-on security monitoring skills to support Security Operations Center (SOC) teams in detecting, analyzing, and responding to cyber threats.
-My goal is to contribute to strengthening organizational security while continuously expanding my expertise in threat detection, incident response, digital forensics, and security operations.
+To leverage my experience in IT, data analytics, cybersecurity, and AWS cloud security to contribute effectively as a SOC Analyst or Cybersecurity Analyst.
+My goal is to strengthen security operations through threat detection, incident response, and log analysis while continuously growing my expertise in cloud security, digital forensics, and SOC engineering.

 ---